 The primary objective of any promotional material guided towards the public, or a part of it, is to communicate the benefits as well as the shortcomings (if any) of the medicinal product effectively and clearly.
 Advertising in the pharma industry should be done without obfuscating Regulatory constraints and following the pharmaceutical advertising regulations as mandated by the Regulatory authorities.

-In addition to these regulations, the FDA-issued guidance documents and OPDP Regulatory Information provides current thinking on several topics related to prescription drug & OTC drug promotion/advertising to Health Care Professionals and DTC (Direct-to-consumer) advertising.
+In addition to these regulations, the FDA issued guidance documents and OPDP Regulatory Information provide current thinking on several topics related to prescription drugs & OTC drugs promotion/advertising to Health Care Professionals and DTC (Direct-to-consumer) advertising.

-If it finds materials to be violating the laws and mandates thus put into place, the Office of Prescription Drug Promotion (OPDP) issues two (02) letters, namely, an NOV and a Warning Letter.
+If it finds materials to be violating the laws and mandates thus put into place, the Office of Prescription Drug Promotion (OPDP) issues two letters - an NOV and a Warning letter.

-- an Untitled Letter or Notice of Violation (NOV) is essentially a cease-and-desist letter
+- an Untitled Letter or Notice of Violation (NOV), which is essentially a cease-and-desist letter

-- a Warning Letter, where the offender is required to do corrective advertising, is expensive and time-consuming
+- a Warning Letter where the offender is required to do corrective advertising, which is expensive and time-consuming